-Set to become the next big thing in skincare, Facetheory touts itself as a 'natural' and 'clean' brand but while those words may mean lots of things to different people (or, perhaps, not much at all), that's not the real selling point.
-Much like adored skincare brand The Ordinary, it's the high-performing ingredients and affordable price tag (products start at £9.99 and nothing exceeds £24.99) which are most revered.
+Set to become the next big thing in skincare, Facetheory touts itself as a 'clean' brand but while that word may mean lots of things to different people (or, perhaps, not much at all), that's not the real selling point.
+Much like adored skincare brand The Ordinary, it's the high-performing ingredients and affordable price tag (products start at £7 and nothing exceeds £35 for individual products) which are most revered.
 Whatever your skin concern, there's probably a Facetheory product you'll be interested in adding to your repertoire.
 Blackheads and breakouts?
 Try the salicylic acid serum.
 Uneven skin tone?
 There are moisturisers, cleansers and targeted treatments which feature exfoliating acids and brightening vitamin C.

-On TikTok, the hashtag #facetheory has 39.8 million views and counting but it isn't just the internet's skincare enthusiasts who are impressed — experts are, too.
-On Instagram, aesthetician Alicia Lartey often shares snapshots from her bathroom cabinet in which you'll always catch a glimpse of Facetheory (specifically the Mandelibright, Exaglow and Lumizela serums).
+On TikTok, the hashtag #facetheory has 73.4 million views and counting, and several products have gone viral (the Ocuwake Eye Cream EYE1 is the number one eye cream on TikTok Shop).
+It isn't just the internet's skincare enthusiasts who are impressed though — experts are, too.
+On Instagram, aesthetician Alicia Lartey often shares snapshots from her bathroom cabinet in which you'll always catch a glimpse of Facetheory (specifically the Mandelibright Serum S7, Exaglow Serum S10 and Lumizela Azelaic Acid Serum A15).
 "They are so good and very underrated," she responded to a follower who was intrigued by the brand's hype.
 Adding to social media's collective interest are the pretty incredible before and after videos (especially on TikTok, where users say the products have cleared up their skin), not to mention Reddit threads in which beauty lovers break down their skincare routines and share hidden Facetheory gems.

-Right now, the brand is holding their spring sale — up to 40% off selected products until 10th April.
+Right now, the brand is holding their summer sale — up to 25% off select products.
 But which buys, if any, are worth your hard-earned money?
 I'm a skincare-obsessed beauty editor and I tried £107 worth of Facetheory products.
 Here are my honest thoughts.

 Let me introduce you to my new favourite daily moisturiser.
 First off, the texture: it's substantial enough to moisturise even dry skin but not so thick that it feels suffocating or slippery.
 It's an excellent all-rounder, too.
 Vitamin C and SPF 30 are a dream team of ingredients and work together to shield skin against damaging UV rays (they're around even when it's cold and cloudy) as well as dulling, pore-clogging pollution.
 Thanks to the addition of niacinamide, it's a great option for those with excessively oily skin.
 While my face got a little greasy towards the end of the day, I didn't break out into shine half as quickly and my skin looked and felt matte for longer.
 If you're into minimal skincare, this is the only product you need in the morning after cleansing.

-This product is £15.99 for 30ml (currently on sale for £11.99), making it the largest and most affordable eye cream in my bathroom cabinet.
-In other words, it's surprisingly cheap for the amount you get — but don't let that put you off.
+This product is £21 for 30ml, making it one most affordable eye cream in my bathroom cabinet for the amount you get — but don't let that put you off.
 While most dermatologists want you to be wary of eye cream's big claims (no, it can't get rid of under-eye bags), there are a handful of ingredients which are recommended to minimise the appearance of dark circles over time, such as vitamin C, which is the star component in this product.
 It sits alongside antioxidant ferulic acid (which improves firmness and brightens skin) and highly moisturising vitamin E. Considering the very delicate skin around your eyes is the first to feel the effects of the cold weather, this is a welcome addition.
 I've been using this for weeks and haven't made a dent in the tube.
 The once tight and uncomfortable skin around my eyes now feels softer and plumper.
 It makes a brilliant lip balm, too.